system-zero/system-zero/data/docs/la.md

   so this is linear.

-  The mechanism doesn't create a new scope, as it happens with all the loops and block delimited conditionals which they have to do (because they have to manage their local symbols and to resolve them properly, and release them at exit).
+  The mechanism doesn't create a new scope, as it happens with all the loops and block delimited conditionals, which they have to do (because they have to manage their local symbols and to resolve them properly, and release them at exit).